Tragic Details About HGTV Star Tarek El Moussa's Life

 When Tarek El Moussa and Christina Haack's relationship came to an end, it left El Moussa mentally drained and unstable, somewhat forcing him to check himself into a halfway home, where he wouldn't be left alone.
 Opening up about his decision for the first time during a January 2024 appearance on "The Jeff Fenster Show" podcast, El Moussa said, "When my ex left me, man, I went to some soul-searching places ...
 I actually lived in a halfway house ...
 I didn't trust myself to be alone."
 He further added, "The reason I ended up there is because I didn't know where to go and I needed 24-hour care.
 It was pretty bad because I had lost everything, it felt like, overnight."

-Given that the duo had been together since 2006 and were married for seven long years, it's not surprising that El Moussa took time to move on, but thankfully, he did.
-At the time of writing, El Moussa and Haack continue to co-parent their children – a daughter named Taylor (born in 2010) and a son named Brayden (born in 2015).
+Given that the duo had been together since 2006 and were married for seven years, it's not surprising that El Moussa took time to move on, but thankfully, he did.
+At the time of writing, El Moussa and Haack continue to co-parent their children — a daughter named Taylor (born in 2010) and a son named Brayden (born in 2015).
 El Moussa has been married to actor Heather Rae since 2021, and the two became parents to son Tristan in 2023.
-Haack, on the other hand, remarried twice and is, at the time of writing, single.
+Haack, on the other hand, remarried twice but is single as of this writing.
 She shares a son named Hudson with her second husband, Ant Anstead.
 Her third husband was Josh Hall.